Project Management Tools | Visibility – The Fifth Project Planning Secret

 In The Official Plan: Four Project Management Plan Secrets we touched upon the notion of always having a current plan and making it available upon request.
 One other problem with official plans is they often come with a “waterfall process” mentality.
 The thinking goes that you must start your project with a 100% complete plan and then should never change except under dire conditions.
 You then go and execute the plan.

 Interestingly enough, with a little persuasion, most folks would quickly buy into the notion to plan against a project plan that would change with time.
 What was novel was that we proposed this approach (which was politically risky) and then to back it up we kept our plan visible on-line and didn’t pretend there would be a final, unchanging, plan (except when the project itself was finished).
 We also backed up our current plan with hard work and with lots of collaboration so that the plan was as complete as it could be today.
-(However, see “Get The Project Management Tool Schedule Right!” where admitting a plan was not 100% complete was another form of heresy.)
+(However, see “Get The Project Schedule Right!” where admitting a plan was not 100% complete was another form of heresy.)
 We also made sure that any changes to the plan went through the appropriate approval process and were well coordinated.

-The best project management tool we’ve found for such a plan was to have it as visible and available as possible.
+The best project management tool we’ve found for such a plan was to have it as visible and as available as possible.
 Too often, as plans are being made, the authors of plans like to keep them in their hip pocket as they try to develop and get support for them.
 We would hear the refrain “we’ll let you see the whole plan as soon as we finish it.”
 We found that keeping the plan on-line (as a draft and with an “as of” date) worked very well.
 We even had people upset because we published on-line, where everyone could see it, something that was not a complete and approved plan.

 The problem with “as soon as we finish it” is that often there is no such thing as a finished plan.
 A real plan, being used by real people for real work, is rarely fixed.
 The basic assumptions may not change much – which is an important observation – but the details may change often.
 Communicating and coordinating these details is what was most important.
 When you don’t have your plan out front then the current or past plan is often carried out by everyone (see Yes Virginia, There Is A Project Management Plan).
 Yes, there is often a plan people are following even while you are trying to “finish” your plan.
 We would rather have them working against the latest version of our plan.